Alert Message Please update your browser.

 • Someone filing taxes in your name, prohibiting you from receiving a tax refund

 Essentially, there are two types of identity theft that can occur—physical and online.
-It may happen right in front of you—such as the act of stealing your wallet and making purchases with your cards—or without you noticing, such as stealing information online.
+It may happen right in front of you—such as the act of stealing your wallet and making purchases with your cards—or without you noticing, such as stealing your personal information online.

 Physical information

 We've all been there—you lose track of your phone or your wallet and now you're scrambling to find it.
-If someone has stolen your wallet or phone, you could be at risk of someone stealing your information.
+If someone has stolen your wallet or phone, you could be at risk of someone stealing your personal information.
 Your wallet may contain your license, credit cards (with your account numbers listed) and more.
 Your phone could be hacked into as well, where your digital wallet, passwords and other sensitive information could all be vulnerable to theft.

 Additionally, someone may come across paperwork that contains information like your name or Social Security number (SSN).
 Perhaps someone has stolen your mail, you left the document behind at an office or threw it away without destroying it (such as with a shredder).